Ask AI:

 The rule: Direct is limited to 100 tools

-Direct mode is still ideal for small, focused bundles.
+Direct mode is still ideal for small, focused MCP servers.

-But once a bundle exceeds 100 tools, Direct becomes unreliable for many AI clients.
+But once an MCP server exceeds 100 tools, Direct becomes unreliable for many AI clients.

 So we enforce a simple constraint:

-- Bundles with more than 100 tools must use Dynamic mode.
+- MCP servers with more than 100 tools must use Dynamic mode.

-You can enable Dynamic at any bundle size.
-Switching back to Direct is only allowed when the bundle is at 100 tools or fewer.
+You can enable Dynamic at any size.
+Switching back to Direct is only allowed at 100 tools or fewer.

 If you’ve used the Hub, Dynamic will feel familiar.

-The key difference: a Dynamic bundle is scoped to one bundle:
+The key difference: Dynamic is scoped to one MCP server:

-- tool search only returns tools inside this bundle
+- tool search only returns tools inside this MCP server

-- tool execution only uses this bundle’s credential bindings
+- tool execution only uses this MCP server’s credential bindings